 The summer of 2021 has shown a vast variety of extreme weather events around the world and thereby given an outlook on the consequences of the climate crisis.
 To limit global warming to pre-industrial levels, we need to do everything we can.
 The latest report by the UN’s Intergovernmental Panel on Climate Change confirms that it is crucial to reduce our emissions drastically and on top of that remove unavoidable and historic carbon emissions from the air permanently.
 Climeworks’ carbon dioxide removal via direct air capture technology is the only solution that can reduce atmospheric concentration of CO₂ in a scalable manner by capturing CO₂ from the air today and storing it permanently underground.

 Swiss Re committed in 2019 to reach net-zero operational emissions by 2030 by reducing their carbon footprint and removing any residual emissions.
 They are walking the talk by committing to a unique long-term partnership with Climeworks.
-Swiss Re and Climeworks are launching a cutting-edge collaboration by signing the worlds’ first 10-year carbon removal purchase agreement.
-This first of its kind agreement is worth 10 million USD.
-Both the length and the total value of the partnership are so far unrivalled in the voluntary carbon market for this type of innovative high-quality carbon removal.
+Swiss Re and Climeworks are launching a cutting-edge collaboration by signing the world’s first 10-year carbon removal purchase agreement.
+This first-of-its-kind agreement is worth 10 million USD.
+Both the length and the total value of the partnership are so far unrivaled in the voluntary carbon market for this type of innovative high-quality carbon removal.
 The partnership with Swiss Re is of integral importance to Climeworks: the re/insurance industry is at the forefront of assessing complex risk structures including those of climate change.
 Re/insurers are capable of structuring those risks and allocating them in an efficient way.
 Swiss Re’s unique long-term commitment sends once again a strong signal emphasizing that a pure and unfiltered climate solution like Climeworks’ technology is important to reach the Paris Agreement climate targets.